Waldorfio/todo-app/README.md

 ### Challenges Faced
 - Developing clean, readable code aligning with many SOLID principles.
-- Making an intuititive to-do app that people would actually use.
+- Making an intuititive to-do app that people would use.